kalebheitzman/moodle-filter_autotranslate/README.md

 - **Performance**: Scheduled tasks may impact busy sites.
 Adjust task frequency or batch sizes (`managelimit`) as needed.
 - **Content Alteration**: Tags like `{t:aBcDeFgHiJ}` modify text fields.
 Disabling or uninstalling without cleanup may expose raw tags, affecting readability.
 - **Multilang Tag Removal**: The plugin removes `<span>` and `{mlang}` multilang tags, replacing them with `{t:hash}` tags.
 This is a destructive, non-reversible action, and the original multilang tags cannot be restored without a custom script (not currently implemented).
+- **Tagging Delay for Configured Content**: Content in configured tables (e.g., course summaries, activity intros) is tagged by the `autotranslate_task` on a schedule (default: every 15 minutes).
+This may delay translations becoming available for such content.
+However, the filter dynamically tags content during page rendering, ensuring that untagged content (including from third-party modules) is tagged immediately upon viewing.
+- **Dynamic Content Handling During Rebuild**: The filter dynamically tags content during page loads, but this tagged content is not persisted in the source tables (e.g., third-party module tables).
+When rebuilding translations via the "Rebuild Translations" button, dynamic content not in configured tables is not reprocessed, requiring a page visit to re-tag it.
+This can lead to temporary loss of dynamic content tagging until the content is viewed again.
 - **Hash Sensitivity**: Editing tagged text or hashes manually can break translation links.
 - **Translation Quality**: Auto-translations vary by service/model; human review may be required.
 - **Rebuild Performance**: The "Rebuild Translations" operation is synchronous and may take time for large courses.
 Consider adjusting the batch size (`managelimit`) for better performance.